 General Requirements

-The owners and operators of a coal-fired electric generating unit must comply with the monitoring, recordkeeping, and reporting requirements as provided in this rule and OAR 340-228-0611 through 0637.
-For purposes of complying with such requirements, the definitions in 340-228-0602 and in 40 CFR 72.2 shall apply, and the terms "affected unit" and "designated representative" in 40 CFR part 75 shall be deemed to refer to the terms "coal-fired electric generating unit" and "owner or operator" respectively, as defined in 340-228-0602.
-The owner or operator of a unit that is not a coal-fired electric generating unit but that is monitored under 340-228-0615(2)(a) must comply with the same monitoring, recordkeeping, and reporting requirements as a coal-fired electric generating unit.
+The owners and operators of a coal-fired electric generating unit must comply with the monitoring requirements as provided in this rule, 40 CFR part 63 subpart UUUUU, and OAR 340-228-0639 (if applicable).

 (1) Requirements for installation, certification, and data accounting.
 The owner or operator of each coal-fired electric generating unit must:

-(a) Install all applicable monitoring systems required under this rule and OAR 340-228-0611 through 0637 for monitoring Hg mass emissions, inlet Hg (if applicable), and individual unit heat input (including all systems required to monitor Hg concentration, stack gas moisture content, stack gas flow rate, and CO2 or O2 concentration, as applicable).
+(a) Install all applicable monitoring systems required under this rule, 40 CFR part 63 subpart UUUUU, and OAR 340-228-0639 for monitoring Hg mass emissions, inlet Hg (if applicable), and individual unit heat input.

-(b) Successfully complete all certification tests required under OAR 340-228-0621 and meet all other requirements of this rule and OAR 340-228-0611 through 0637 applicable to the monitoring systems under subsection (1)(a) of this rule.
+(b) Successfully complete all certification tests required under 40 CFR part 63 subpart UUUUU and meet all other requirements of this rule, 40 CFR part 63 subpart UUUUU, and OAR 340-228-0639 applicable to the monitoring systems under subsection (1)(a) of this rule.

-(c) The owner or operator must reduce all volumetric flow, CO2 concentration or O2 concentration, as applicable, and Hg concentration data collected by the monitors to hourly averages.

-(d) Record, report, and quality-assure the data from the monitoring systems under subsection (1)(a) of this rule.
+(c) Record, report, and quality-assure the data from the monitoring systems under subsection (1)(a) of this rule.

-(e) Failure of a CO2 or O2 emissions concentration monitor, Hg concentration monitor, flow monitor, or moisture monitor to acquire the minimum number of data points for calculation of an hourly average shall result in the failure to obtain a valid hour of data and the loss of such component data for the entire hour.

 (2) Compliance deadlines.
 The owner or operator must meet the monitoring system certification and other requirements of section (1) of this rule on or before the following dates.
 The owner or operator must record, report, and quality-assure the data from the monitoring systems under subsection (1)(a) of this rule on and after the following dates.

 (a) Outlet Hg.